jcarlos-prieto/niliBOX/resources/DEVELOPMENT.md

 ### Resource collection
 The files `collection.qrc` are Qt Resource Collection files.
 The description of its syntax can be found [here](https://doc.qt.io/archives/qt-6.7/resources.html).
 It contains the location of each file that must be included in the resource file when it is compiled.

-A minimal example of a collection file for the server rersource is this:
+A minimal example of a collection file for the server resource is this:
 ```xml
 <!DOCTYPE RCC>
 <RCC version="1.0">